Chart Color Schemes

 Residential development activity is lower than average in Mona Vale - Warriewood (North) according to AreaSearch's national comparison of local real estate markets

-Mona Vale - Warriewood (North) has seen approximately 69 new homes approved annually over the past five financial years, totalling 345 homes.
+Mona Vale - Warriewood (North) has seen approximately 69 new home approvals each year over the past five financial years, totalling 345 homes.
 As of FY26, 12 approvals have been recorded.
-On average, 0.7 new residents arrive per year for each new home built between FY21 and FY25, indicating that supply meets or exceeds demand.
-The average construction cost value of new dwellings is $931,000, suggesting a focus on the premium segment.
+On average, 0.7 new residents arrive per new home annually between FY21 and FY25, indicating supply meets or exceeds demand.
+The average construction cost value for new dwellings is $436,000.

-At current development rates, new housing supply should comfortably meet demand, supporting good conditions for buyers and potential population growth beyond current projections.
+Looking ahead, Mona Vale - Warriewood (North) is expected to grow by 911 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development